solana-labs/solana/book/src/leader-rotation.md

 While operating without partitions lasting longer than an epoch the schedule only needs to be generated when the root fork crosses the epoch boundary.
 Since the schedule is for the next epoch, any new stakes committed to the root fork will not be active until the next epoch.
+The block used for generating the leader schedule is the first block to cross the epoch boundary.

 Without a partition lasting longer then an epoch, the cluster will work as
 follows: